 Randy received his J.D. in 1992 from the University of Washington School of Law.
 Prior to law school, he received his B.A. in Political Science/Political Economy in 1987 from Evergreen State College in Olympia, Washington.

-He is a member of the Oregon State Bar, the Washington State Bar, the United States Supreme Court, and the United States Court of Appeals for the Ninth Circuit.
+Randy is a member of the Oregon State Bar, the Washington State Bar, the United States Supreme Court, and the United States Court of Appeals for the Ninth Circuit.
 He is also a member of the National Association of College and University Attorneys (NACUA) and the Council of School Attorneys (COSA).

 - Author, Criminal Conduct by Students: The Institution’s Response, National Association of College and University Attorneys (2007).